j54j6/ESP8266_LittleFSFileHandler/README.md

 # ESP8266_LittleFSFileHandler
 A very Little Libary to create and use JSON Config(s)

 Ver.
-Beta - 0.1
+Beta - 0.2

-This Libary is in general for one of my Projects -
+This Libary is an Upgrade for B0.1 - both versions are compatible to each other but this Libary uses the "original" LittleFS libary not the Class out of Arduino Core (can be found here: https://github.com/ARMmbed/littlefs) - this is part of Arduino to b

 Req.
   - ArduinoJSON (tested with: version 6.15.2)
   - LittleFS (part of Arduino Core)

- What does it do:
-  - create JSON Config
-  - readout JSON Config (complete or per Value)
-  - del Files
-  - read Files
-  - write Files
-  - extra:
-    - show Free Space (in Bytes or percent)
-    - get Filesystem Info (only fs_info from LittleFS)

- of course this is not a big Libary, but it saves a bit of work ^^

- Please report Bugs, Failes and if you want needed not implemented Features

- How to Use:

- Read comments in "filemanager.h" - i think it's very simple to use this Lib ^^
+ Useable like POSIX or Unix Commandline (e.g move, mkdir, etc.) - more soon...